dirkgroenen/mopidy-mopify/README.md

 Features
 --------
-- Search and album/artist lookup using the Spotify API
+- Search and album/artist lookup using the Spotify API (Results in faster searching)
 - Album cover caching
-- Logic user interface based on the [Spotfiy web player](http://play.spotify.com)
+- Logic and fast user interface based on the [Spotfiy web player](http://play.spotify.com)

 Quick install
 -------------